harrysokool/MyFriends/PROJECT_LOG.md

 - Added `isFavorite` support to `FriendContact`
 - Contacts can be starred or unstarred from the contact detail screen
 - Home screen shows a `Favorites` smart-folder row only when favorites exist
-- Favorites are not stored as real folders
+- Favorites are implemented as a smart folder, not a stored folder
 - Added a dedicated `FavoritesView`

 ### 4.4 Search